oshritshtossel/miMic/README.md

 See `example_use.py` for an example of how to use miMic.
 The example containing the following steps:

-1. First, import Mimic and additional packages.
+1. Import Mimic and additional packages.
     ```python
     from mimic import apply_mimic
     import pandas as pd